 #72.
 Old Cork Waterworks & Lifetime Lab, Cork

 Lifetime Lab is a multi award winning visitor centre located at the Old Cork Waterworks offering a fascinating insight into industrial heritage and environmental issues.

 Visitors will Journey through Victorian architecture and explore the age of steam, investigate the interactive exhibits and transform into environmental detectives discovering how daily choices impact our world.
 Lifetime Lab is suitable for all ages.

 Make sure to allow time for the playground and garden overlooking the River Lee.

-Don’t Miss: Visiting the multi sensory 360 experience charting the development of the former Victorian waterworks in tandem with the development of Cork City, which is new for 2016.
+Don’t Miss: Visiting the multi sensory 360 experience charting the development of the former Victorian waterworks in tandem with the development of Cork City.